-Sgall and Woeginger [7] provide a nice brief overview of results in this area.
-Books by Robertson and Webb [6] and Brams and Taylor [1] provide more extensive overviews.
+Sgall and Woeginger [8] provide a nice brief overview of results in this area.
+Books by Robertson and Webb [7] and Brams and Taylor [1] provide more extensive overviews.

 Let first consider upper bound results.
-A deterministic protocol that uses $\Theta(n^2)$ cuts was described in 1948 by Steinhaus in [8].
-In 1984, Evan and Paz [2] gave a deterministic divide and conquer protocol that uses $\Theta(n \log n)$ cuts.
+A deterministic protocol that uses $\Theta(n^2)$ cuts was described in 1948 by Steinhaus in [9].
+In 1984, Evan and Paz [3] gave a deterministic divide and conquer protocol that has complexity $\Theta(n \log n)$.
 Further, they gave a randomized protocol that uses $\Theta(n)$ cuts and $\Theta(n \log n)$ evaluations.

-Approximately fair protocols were introduced by Roberson and Webb [5].
+Approximately fair protocols were introduced by Robertson and Webb [6].
 We say that a protocol is c-fair if it guarantees each honest player a piece of cake that he believes has value at least $\frac{1}{cn}$.
-There is a deterministic protocol that achieves O(1)-fairness with $\Theta(n)$ cuts and $\Theta(n^2)$ evaluations [5, 3, 9].
+There is a deterministic protocol that achieves O(1)-fairness with $\Theta(n)$ cuts and $\Theta(n^2)$ evaluations [6, 4, 10].

 Traditionally, much of the research has focused on minimizing the number of cuts, without too much regard for the number of evaluations.
 In the settings that we are interested in, e.g. heirs splitting an inheritance, there is no good reason to assume that evaluation queries are especially easier or cheaper than cut queries.
 It is not clear why the initial focus was on minimizing cuts.
 One possibility is concern that too many cuts would lead to crumbling of a literal cake.
-In any case, we will view evaluation and cut queries as equally expensive.
+In any case, we will view evaluation and cut queries as equally expensive, and define the complexity of a protocol to be the number of queries used.